Jackmastr/Jackmastr.github.io/_posts/2024-09-29-AI-safety-via-debate-replication.md

 ## Paper Replication: AI Safety via Debate - Convincing a Sparse Classifier

 In this post I will go through my current progress in replicating the "convincing a sparse classifier" experiment in Section 3.1 of _AI safety via debate_ (Irving, Christiano, and Amodei 2018).
 I haven't fully achieved this goal but I'm posting my current status as my project submission for the Summer 2024 installment of the _AI Safety Fundamentals_ course by BlueDot.
 [Here](https://github.com/Jackmastr/debate-game-replication) is a link to my github repository where I am still working on it.
+My current status as of the time of this post is I think I have the judge implemented correctly, and am getting similar test accuracy on random pixels in the 4 and 6 case.
+I've also created a version of Figure 3(a), showing the behvior of the judges errors on random input, that matches closely with the original paper.
+I've currently made a lot of progress on the debate agents (which use Monte Carlo Tree Search), however I'm not quite there yet and need more time to test and run them.

 To be a complete replication my goal was to approximately remake most of the same figures and arrive at nearly the same results quoted in that section.
 To wit, that meant:
 1. Figure 2 ![Figure 2](../images/AI_safety_via_debate_fig2.png)